-1 dead following Monday morning shooting in Albertville
+Man shot, killed near Albertville after domestic dispute

 According to reports, multiple agencies were involved in a shooting outside the city of Albertville early February 10th.
 Reports say that the Marshall County Sheriffs Office, Albertville PD, Boaz PD, and Douglas PD were involved.

-The sheriff’s office says one person is dead but there are no other reports of injuries.
+The sheriff’s office says one man is dead but there are no other reports of injuries.

+The Sheriff’s Office said the situation began as a domestic dispute in Boaz, and deputies were led to Lazy Creek Lane where the shooting happened.

 Chief Deputy Guthrie confirms that there is no threat to the public.

-The SBI is investigating the shooting.
+The State Bureau of Investigation is investigating the shooting.

 WHNT News 19 is working to gather more information.